Retired Ministers’ Housing Society

 The Revd Nicola Furley-Smith has served as a URC minister for 33 years at Peasley Cross and Haresfinch URCs, St. Helen’s, Stainbeck URC, Leeds, Oxted URC, Wallington URC and as Moderator of Southern Synod.
 Nicola is a director of RMHS in her capacity as URC Secretary for Ministries advising on ministry issues.

-Clifford Patten is a lay member of the Board and member of the Health and Safety Sub-Committee.
+Clifford Patten is a lay member of the Board.
 He is an architect based in the URC Eastern Synod, working with churches and serving on Synod and URC property-related committees.

 Alan is an engineer by training and a management consultant by profession.
 He has a first-class honours degree in Electronics Engineering from University College, London and a Fellowship in Manufacturing Management from Cranfield.